 This is the part I did not write.
 In fact, this is far better and more scalable D3 than I can write.
 All I have to do now is connect the output data of my topic model component to the inputs of the visualization components.
 Not only that, but the output of one visualization can be used as an input into another one to make the plots dynamic and interactive.

 I’m an algorithms guy (please stop me if I start repeating myself), and what I want more than anything else is to be able to effectively communicate the models I’ve built and get them into the hands of other people to see what they can find.
 But somewhere out there is someone who is a great visualization person that would love to have good algorithmic components to wire into their visuals.
-They built these visualization components I am using.
 They make my work better, and I hope my algorithms can do the same for them.
 If I can effectively connect and collaborate with those interested in visualization, design, user experience, subject matter expertise, and even other types of algorithms, then we can amplify the quality of each other’s work.